Resilience: Build skills to endure hardship

 If you'd like to become more resilient, consider these tips:

 - Get connected.
-Building strong, positive relationships with loved ones and friends can provide you with needed support and acceptance in both good times and bad.
+Building strong, positive relationships with loved ones and friends can provide you with needed support, guidance and acceptance in good and bad times.
 Establish other important connections by volunteering or joining a faith or spiritual community.

 - Remain hopeful.
 You can't change the past, but you can always look toward the future.
 Accepting and even anticipating change makes it easier to adapt and view new challenges with less anxiety.

 - Take care of yourself.
 Tend to your own needs and feelings.
 Participate in activities and hobbies you enjoy.
 Include physical activity in your daily routine.
-Get plenty of sleep.
+Get plenty of sleep and create consistent bedtime rituals.
 Eat a healthy diet.
 Practice stress management and relaxation techniques, such as yoga, meditation, guided imagery, deep breathing or prayer.

 When to seek professional advice